atomone-hub/genesis/README.md

 Constitutional Majority.

-In the case of Gaia failure this could be seen as a detriment to $phATONE holders because their underlying $ATONE claims from $phATOM1 has seemingly shrunk by up to half; but if the $ATOM token were to recover it would now be of benefit to $phATONE holders; and this is an agreement that was pre-established in these Founding Documents to support the mutual success of $phATOM and
+In the case of Gaia failure this could be seen as a detriment to $phATONE holders because their underlying $ATONE claims from $phATONE has seemingly shrunk by up to half; but if the $ATOM token were to recover it would now be of benefit to $phATONE holders; and this is an agreement that was pre-established in these Founding Documents to support the mutual success of $phATOM and